Business owner reviewing a loan offer document at desk

 The “cheaper sounding” offer was actually significantly more expensive once the math was normalized.
 The factor rate was hiding the true cost.

-The lesson: You cannot compare loan offers by the headline number.
+You cannot compare loan offers by the headline number.
 You have to convert everything to a common metric — typically APR — before you make the call.

 Borrowers who sign the wrong offer rarely realize it for 6–12 months — until they're deep into repayments and start wondering why the monthly numbers don't feel right.
 By then, the cost of switching is a prepayment penalty, lost time, and a refinance that might not even be available.
 The time to catch this is BEFORE you sign — which is exactly where you are right now.